Alan Gagloyev: Dzhussoev government (2022–2026)

 Gagloev has also dismissed all four district heads, meaning that South Ossetia's devolved local governments have not been functioning since he took power.
-Over the course of Gagloev's tenure, inter-party rivalries started to emerge as it emerged that supporters of Dzhussoev argued Gagloev's cabinet is largely stacked with yes-men and relatives.
+Over the course of Gagloev's tenure, inter-party rivalries started to develop as it emerged that supporters of Dzhussoev argued Gagloev's cabinet is largely stacked with yes-men and relatives.
 Gagloev sought to fix the long-running health crisis when he appointed health minister, Agunda Pliyeva, exasperated by entering a dispute with the hospital staff in Tskhinvali due to low pay and a brain-drain.
 The second leading issue was the poor state of the economy, which Gagloev appointed finance minister Kazbek Tsarikayev, the former finance minister of North Ossetia, to fix.
 However, Tsarikaev, due to his old age has been nicknamed "Biden" by locals due to his alleged dementia and due to his abrasive personality he turned most of the finance department against him.
 Gagloev's head of administration, Alan Dzhioev, implored Gagloev to keep Tsarikayev who went on to go on a state visit to Moscow to try and convince Russian officials that South Ossetia was operating under a surplus.
 Russia in turn sent auditors to Tskhinvali which found "serious irregularities" in South Ossetia's finances.
 At the same time there was a pay hold on public workers due to lack of funds.
 This perceived corruption has led to sporadic protests throughout Gagloev's term.
 South Ossetia had about 300 million roubles in deficit at the end of 2023.
 Additionally, Gagloyev has been accused of nepotism, as he was hopeful that his brother, Arsen Gagloyev, a Gazprom executive, would help convince the Russian government for more support, which in turn exposed financial irregularties, additionally, Dzhioev is Arsen's son-in-law and Tsarikaev is another of Gagloyev's relatives.
 The public, meanwhile, view Gagloyev as a puppet of Dzhioev and Pliyeva, which hasn't been helped by Gagloyev keeping them in his cabinet despite the scandals that both of them are embroiled in.